 AT BUFFALO events like public site-specific rehearsals in actual historic locations and archival institutions of the musical’s narrative, and the November 17 and 18 concert readings (including selected faculty and student experimentations).
-More details to come on this exciting production about Buffalo’s 1901 Pan-American Exposition!
+View the Performance Research Workshop events calendar for details on this exciting production about Buffalo’s 1901 Pan-American Exposition!

 All AT BUFFALO events made possible through a UB Creative Arts Initiative residency and co-sponsorship from the Humanities Institute, Techne Institute, Gender Institute, Baldy Center, Melodia E. Jones Chair, HI Performance Research Workshop, Torn Space Theater, Buffalo History Museum, Buffalo Museum of Science, Deadria D. Harrington Productions, and the Departments of History, Romance Languages & Literatures, Theatre & Dance, and Transnational Studies; the events are organized in tandem with work by Dr. Amma, the 2017 College of Arts and Sciences Professor.